The Best Spanish-Language Schools in Cuernavaca, Mexico

 It seems that across the board, the Universidad Internacional (Inter) program at The Center for Linguistic & Multicultural Studies gets the best reviews from locals and students alike.
 This school offers a wide range of programs.
 Students can take group classes or sign up for private lessons, and the groups are never more than five students per teacher.
-They also offer an Executive Program for business managers, where they adapt the classes to individual industries (i.e., specialized terminology), and a semester program that students can use for college credit with pre-approval from a home university.
+It also offers an Executive Program for business managers, where it adapts the classes to individual industries (i.e., specialized terminology), and a semester program that students can use for college credit with pre-approval from a home university.
 The school will also help you set up homestays with families in Cuernavaca

-If you are ready to step out and explore Mexican culture, the classes at the ASLI Spanish Language Institute might just be what you are looking for.
+If you are ready to step out and explore Mexican culture, the classes at the ASLI-Spanish Language Institute might just be what you are looking for.
 The school organizes specific cultural programs to complement the Spanish you will learn in class, including a salsa track where you will learn to speak and dance and a volunteer track where you will interact with the local community.
 ASLI also offers online Spanish classes to keep up with what you’ve learned after you leave or prepare for your trip to Mexico.

-Encuentros in Cuernavaca, as you can imagine from its name (literally “Encounters in Cuernavaca”), is all about putting its students in touch with the locals.
-For that reason, they strongly recommend homestays with Mexican families as a way of not only improving language skills but also getting a sense of local culture and how people live in the city.
+Encuentros, as you can imagine from its name (literally ‘Encounters’), is all about putting its students in touch with the locals.
+For that reason, it strongly recommends homestays with Mexican families as a way of not only improving language skills but also getting a sense of local culture and how people live in the city.
 Like many of the other schools mentioned, Encuentros

 offers a lot of field trips for students, taking them out to meet-and-greets at local businesses and other cultural centers.
 The school also hosts language exchanges on campus between locals and students.

 Anders Languages Mexico